Worst Money Mistakes We Pass Onto Our Kids and How to Resolve Them

 Let them know that buying a house isn’t easy.
 Paying for education isn’t easy.
 And that you have to plan for years in advance.

-And you might even get them to start saving up for adulthood while they’re still in your care.
+And you might even get them to while they’re still in your care.
 Because that shiny high-rise condo looks like something Bruce Wayne would live in!
 And it carries a heavy price tag, so they’d better start soon.

 Buying things because they’re on sale.

 That spike in adrenaline when you see a 60% sale on that gorgeous designer bag?
 That crazy-eyed grin and sprint to the cashier?
 We’ve all felt it.
 Your kid can feel it too, or rather, they sense it off of you.